hannahtjacob/hannahtjacob.github.io/privacy.md

 ## Cookies

-We do not use cookies or similar tracking technologies to track the activity on our Service.
+We do not use cookies or similar tracking technologies to track the activity on our Services.

 ## Service Providers

-We do not employ third-party companies or individuals to facilitate our Service or provide services on our behalf.
+We do not employ third-party companies or individuals to facilitate our Services or provide services on our behalf.

 ## Links to Other Sites